February 4, 2021

 If anyone wants to chat disability and accessibility, I’m available on:

-Jess goes beyond compliance to focus on disability-led practices.
-Balancing lived experience with community spaces.
-Get to know her perspectives.presenting + features
+Jess focuses on disability-led practices.
+Balancing lived experience with community spaces in her discussions.events + features